Link to home pageLanguagesLink to all Bible versions on this site

 The case of Cornelius

-1 Now there was a certain man in Caesarea named Cornelius, a centurion of what was called the Italian Regiment, 2 devout and fearing God with all his household, both giving alms generously to the people and praying to God about everything.*How about us; do we pray to God about everything?
-3 About the ninth hour of the day,That would be 3 p.m. in Hebrew time, one of the Jewish hours of prayer. in a vision, he saw clearly an angel of God entering his presence and saying to him, “Cornelius!”
+1 Now there was a certain man in Caesarea named Cornelius, a centurion of what was called the Italian Regiment, 2 devout and fearing God with all his household, both giving alms generously to the people and praying to God about everything.[a]
+3 About the ninth hour of the day,[b] in a vision, he saw clearly an angel of God entering his presence and saying to him, “Cornelius!”
 4 Well, staring at him and being frightened he said, “What is it, Lord?”
 So he said to him: “Your prayers and your alms have come up for a memorial before God.
-5 Now send men to Joppa and summon Simon, who is surnamed Peter; 6 he is lodging with one Simon, a tanner, whose house is by the sea.”The familiar “He will tell you what you must do” (as in AV and NKJV) comes from the TR, which is here based on a very few late Greek manuscripts plus part of the Latin tradition.
+5 Now send men to Joppa and summon Simon, who is surnamed Peter; 6 he is lodging with one Simon, a tanner, whose house is by the sea.”[c]
 7 So when the angel who spoke to him had departed, Cornelius called two of his household servants and a devout soldier from among those who were faithful to him, 8 and explaining everything to them he sent them to Joppa.

 God prepares Peter